Notes on fundamental algebraic supergeometry. Hilbert and Picard superschemes: Cohomology of proper morphisms

 \subsubsection{Flat base change for duality}

 Relative Grothendieck duality is sometimes compatible with base change, in particular it is compatible with flat base changes.
-We shall give a simple proof in the particular case of flat morphisms that locally of finite type, since the proofs available for general flat morphisms of schemes (see e.g.~\cite[Thm.\;4.4.1]{Lip09}) are not easily translated to superschemes.
+We shall give a simple proof in the particular case of flat and proper morphisms, since the proofs available for general flat morphisms of schemes (see e.g.~\cite[Thm.\;4.4.1]{Lip09}) are not easily translated to superschemes.

 Let us consider a cartesian diagram of morphisms of superschemes

 where $\phi$ is flat.
 Taking right adjoints in Equation \eqref{eq:derivedbasechange} one gets a functorial isomorphism

 Composing the inverse morphism with the adjunction morphism $\Id\to \bR \phi_{\ast}\circ \phi^\ast$ one has a morphism $f^! \to \bR \phi_{\Xcal\ast} f_\Tc^!\phi^\ast$ and then, by adjunction of $\bR\phi_{\Xcal\ast}$ and $\phi_\Xcal^\ast$, a base change morphism